eamonnk/appinfra/Modules/M04-Third Party and Open Source Tool integration with Azure/L05-Terraform with Azure/05-Installing Terraform.md

     export ARM_CLIENT_SECRET=your_password
     export ARM_TENANT_ID=your_tenant_id

-    # Not needed for public, required for usgovernment, german, china
+    # Not needed for public, required for US government, Germany, and China
     export ARM_ENVIRONMENT=public
 ```